Goldorion/Fabric-Generator-MCreator/README.md

 ## Important Information
 - If you have created a workspace with a version older than 0.4.0, you need to create a new one since the workspace format has been changed.

-- To use the plugin, you need to have the last patch of MCreator 2020.3 or newer.
+- To use the latest version of the plugin, you need to have the latest version of MCreator.

 - Always back up your workspace before updating to a newer version of the plugin.